 Authorised signatories for DCJ contracts and other legal documents

 Contracts and other legal documents between a service provider and DCJ are legally binding.
-We each have a responsibility to ensure these types of documents are legally executed on the part of our organisations.
+Each party has a responsibility to ensure these types of documents are legally executed on the part of our organisations.

 The identity of each person executing the document must be self-evident on the face of the document.
 In addition to signing the document, signatories are to write or type their full name in block letters.
 This helps to ensure there’s no doubt as to their identity if it’s brought into question at a later date.
 It also ensures there’s no delay in DCJ being able to pay your funds so that your organisation is able to commence or continue service delivery.